Washington Academy and High School

 Washington Academy and High School (commonly abbreviated to WAHS), also once known as simply Washington High School (WHS), is a public high school in Somerset County, Maryland, United States.
 The school handles five grades: 8th grade is handled in the "academy" section of the school, while grades 9 through 12 are handled as high school.

 The school is located on the Eastern Shore of Maryland in the town of Princess Anne in Somerset County.
 The school is within walking distance of the University of Maryland Eastern Shore on Maryland Route 675, and just east of US 13.

 The current building was constructed in 1975 and is 129534 sqft is size.
 The school property is 32.14 acre.

 Students

 Washington's graduation rate has been steadily rising over the past 12 years.
 In 2007, 81.7% of the class of 2007 graduated, up from 70.4% in 1996.

 Washington Academy and High School is a fairly small high school.
-In 2007, the school was near its 12-year high enrollment with 649 students, though 673 were enrolled in 2006.
+In 2006, the school was near its enrollment with 673 students and it continues annually to embed an enrolled body of 570-650 students while nearing the maximum capacity for facilitation of the building.